kiligon/MangaLineExtraction_PyTorch/README.md

   +  Python3
   +  PyTorch (tested on version 1.9)
-  +  Python-opencv

 ### How the model is prepared

 The PyTorch weights are exactly the same as the theano(!) model.
 I make some efforts to convert the original weights to the new model and ensure the overall error is less than 1e-3 over the image range from 0-255.

 Moreover, the functional PyTorch interface allows easier fine-tuning of this model.
 You can also take the whole model as a sub-module for your own work (e.g., use the on-the-fly extraction of lines as a structural constraint).

-### About model training

-I really don't want to admit it, but the legacy code looks like some artworks by a two-years old.
-I will try my best to recover the code to py3 and share the screentone dataset.
-This won't take long, so please stay tuned.

 ### Go beyond manga